-Exhibit 12-1 (Tier 1 Scoring Criteria)
+Exhibit 11-1 (Tier 1 Scoring Criteria)

-Scoring Criteria Points Possible

-1. Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points)
+Scoring Criteria Points Possible 1.
+Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 2.
 Cost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s).
-Applicant is required to provide1:

-- Types(s) of BMP(s) proposed - Number of each BMP type - Total drainage area(s) contributing to each BMP type - Percent of drainage area(s) that is/are considered priority land uses (i.e., high density residential, industrial, commercial, mixed urban, public transportation stations)

-The applicant must also provide geospatial information (through ArcGIS and/or Google Earth) that identifies the drainage area(s) and BMP location(s) for the project.

-List each receiving waterway associated with this project.
-If the receiving waterway is on the 303(d) list of impaired waters, identify the pollutant(s) for which it is listed.
-(2 points per waterway; 3 points if waterway is 303(d) listed, up to 12 points)

-3. Pollutant Reduction Benefits: Based on treatment capacity and BMP type, project benefit will be calculated using the scoring equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up \text{ to } 12 \text{ points})^1$

-Line Factor Points Available A Fractional percent of 1 year, 1 hour event flowrate discharging from priority land uses to the BMP(s) 0 to 1 B Fractional percent of 85th percentile, 24-hr design event that is treated by a low-impact development (LID) or treatment control BMP 0 to 1.5 C BMP Multiplier: 1/3 point for high capacity systems 2/3 point for filters/biofilters 1 point for zero-discharge BMPs 0 to 1

-Applicants are not expected to calculate the score for question 2 and question 3.
-OCTA's technical consultant will provide the analysis for these questions based on the application materials provided by the applicant.

-2Examples include high capacity systems (i.e. hydrodynamic separators), filters/biofilters, or zero-discharge BMPs (i.e., retention/infiltration).

-List the pollutant(s) that would be addressed by the proposed project and the source(s) generating those pollutants.
-(2 points per pollutant and source, 3 points if the addressed pollutant is on the 303(d) list for any receiving waterways identified in Question 2, up to 16 points)

-- 4. How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) - 5.
+Applicant is required to provide : 16 • Ty vpes(s) of BMP( s) proposed Number of each BMP type • To Percent of drainage area(s) that is/are considered priority land uses (i.e., high density residential, industrial, commercial, mixed urban, public transportation stations) - o provide geospatial information (thro BMP location(s) for the project. ugh ArcGIS and/or Goo gle Earth) that identifies the 3.
+Pollutant Reduction Benefits: Based on treatment capacity and BMP type, project benefit will be calculated using the scoring equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up \text{ to } 12 \text{ points})^1$ Line Factor Points Available A nt of 1 year, 1-hour event flowrate n priority land uses to the BMP(s) 0 to 1 В nt of 85th percentile, 24-hr design event th ow-impact development (LID) or treatment at 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters r zero-discharge BMPs 0 to 1 Ap re not expected to o calculate the score for question 2 and que on the application materials provided by the onsultant will provide the analysis Ex clude high capacit /infiltration). y systems (i.e. hydrodynamic separators), f ilters/biofilters, or zero-disc harge BMPs (i.e., 4.
+How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 5.
 What other BMP types were considered for this project?
 Why was the proposed BMP chosen?
-(5 points)

-6. Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 7.
-Project Readiness: The project schedule will be reviewed by the evaluation committee to verify when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): Less than 4 Months (6 points) 4 - 8 months (4 points) 8 - 12 months (2 points) More than 12 months (1 point) 8.
-Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 9.
+(5 points) 5 Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 7.
+Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): Less than 4 Months(6 points)8 - 12 months(2 points)4 - 8 months(4 points)More than 12 months(1 point)

+Comprehensive Transportation Funding Programs

+8. Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., wat use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) er 5 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) Provide an operations and maintenance plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 100 11.
-BONUS: How many different Tier 1 type BMPs are currently installed within the local agency's jurisdiction, excluding BMPs funded by previous ECP grants.
-(1 point per BMP type, up to 5 points) 1211.
+How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
+Provide an operations and maintenance plan for the lifespan of the proposed project.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 100 12.
 BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
-If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects with a cash match.
-110 105
+If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5 Note: overmatch bonus points can only be granted to projects with a cash match.
+105